Why book this course?

 One of the unique attributes of Kent Trainers’ courses is our bespoke approach to training.
 By discussing your questions and concerns with our trainers and your peers, you’ll gain insights from a variety of sectors and industries, and develop personal skills that will apply to your own unique circumstances.

 What is the duration of this course?

-The course commences at 9:30am and we aim to finish at approximately 4:30pm.
+Courses commences at 9:30am and finish at approximately 4:30pm.

-On all our scheduled courses, lunch is included and refreshments are provided throughout the day.
+On all our scheduled courses, a hot lunch is included, and refreshments are provided throughout the day.